wilsonrljr/sysidentpy/paper/paper.md

 ![\label{fig:example}](output_16_0.png)
 _Figure 1.
-Results from modeling a simulated system.
-Free run simulation, autocorrelation of the residues and cross correlation between residues and the input._
+Results from modeling a simulated system available with the SysIdentPy package.
+Free run simulation (validation data vs. model prediction), autocorrelation of the residues and cross correlation between residues and the input._

 # Future work